gfccc2077/gfccc2077/README.md

-- 👋 Hi, I’m @gfccc2077
+- 👋 Hi, I’m Gordon.
-- 👀 I don't know what I'm doing
+- 👀 I don't know what I'm doing but....,
-- 🌱 I’m currently learning disabled
-- 💞️ I’m looking to do something cool
+- 💞️ I’m looking to make/develop something cool
-- 📫 I like big butts and I cannot lie

 <!---
 gfccc2077/gfccc2077 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.